Texas Water Development Board map image

 A complete digital elevation map of Texas’ terrain was produced during the project.

-The results The flood planning program resulted in a flood planning hub for flood data and resources.
+The flood planning program resulted in a flood planning hub for flood data and resources.
 Data layers for critical infrastructure, flood infrastructure, flood risk, hydrology, jurisdictional boundaries, parks, population, property, terrain, and transportation were included as part of this flood risk resource

 Three depths for each flood frequency at a 10ft resolution were “mosaicked” together to enable the selection of the greatest flood depth where the different datasets overlap.